R bootcamp

 5 five 1000000.00 NA !
 TRUE

-First, here’s the first killer bit of information: data frames are normal lists!
+First, here’s the first killer bit of information: data frames are normal lists of vectors!

 is.list(df)